myarichuk/myarichuk.github.io/source/_drafts/production-ready.md

 #### Why should we care?

 In the realm of production, memory dumps are invaluable.
 They allow us to diagnose issues that are elusive and hard to replicate in a controlled development environment.
 Think of them as your black box in an airplane, offering crucial insights when everything else fails.
-With a memory dump, you can:
+With a memory dump, typically, you can:

 * Trace the root cause of a crash or memory leak.
 * Understand the state of your application's memory before it crashed.
 * Identify patterns or anomalies that might not be evident during normal debugging.
 * For managed (garbage collected) languages, identify causes for frequent GC cycles.

+{% note info %}
-Now, I'm pretty deep into the .NET world, so if you are a .Net dev you can start here: [a guide on setting up dump debugging for .NET](https://www.graymatterdeveloper.com/2020/02/12/setting-up-windbg/).
+Note, I'm pretty deep into the .NET world, so if you are a .Net dev you can start here: [a guide on setting up dump debugging for .NET](https://www.graymatterdeveloper.com/2020/02/12/setting-up-windbg/).
 But dealing with memory dumps is not something exclusive to .Net.
-Here are some handy starting points for getting your tooling ready for handling memory dumps in various languages:
+Here are some starting points for getting your tooling ready for handling memory dumps in various languages:

 * For the Python wizards: [Python Memory Dump Guide](https://gist.github.com/toolness/d56c1aab317377d5d17a)
 * Java gurus, check this out: [Speeding up Java Heap Dumps](https://medium.com/platform-engineer/speeding-up-java-heap-dumps-with-gnu-debugger-c01562e2b8f0)
 * JavaScript/Node.js enthusiasts can start here: [Using Heap Snapshot in Node.js](https://nodejs.org/en/docs/guides/diagnostics/memory/using-heap-snapshot)
 * Ruby rockstars, perhaps you will find it useful: [Ruby ObjectSpace Documentation](https://docs.ruby-lang.org/en/master/ObjectSpace.html)
+{% endnote %}

 #### So, what do I mean by 'facilities'?